-- 13 An application under the Guidelines may be made only by a person who: - a Was wrongly convicted of an offence within the meaning of paragraph 14; - b Served all or part of a sentence of imprisonment in relation to that conviction; - c Is alive at the time of the application. - 14 A person is wrongly convicted of an offence if: - a The person received a free pardon in respect of the offence; - b The person's conviction was quashed or set aside by an appeal court or the trial court, and no retrial or further hearing was ordered;
+- 13 An application under the Guidelines may be made only by a person who: - a Was wrongly convicted of an offence within the meaning of paragraph 14; - b Served all or part of a sentence of imprisonment or detention in relation to that conviction; - c Is alive at the time of the application. - 13A If the applicant dies before their application for compensation is determined, consideration of the application is discontinued.